Getting your ORI Number

 Once You Have An ORI Number

-If you are missing an ORI number for your livescan fingerprints, please contact your originating agency (listed below), employer, or volunteer organization.
+If you do not have an ORI number Florida for your livescan fingerprints or level 2 background check, please contact your originating agency (listed below), employer, or volunteer organization.
 If you still have questions about your ORI number, you may let us know via chat, email, or phone.